moubi/blog/content/blog/sticky-header-table-with-react-hooks/index.md

 In this example the width of all `<td />` elements will be the same as the width set with `<th style="width: 200px;">Header cell</th>`.

-**You get a side effect that allows for easy control over columns size with no additional cost of setting extensive css rules.**
+**You get a side effect that allows for easy control over columns size with no additional cost of setting extensive CSS rules.**

 ### Header and Content Component Split
-Apart from column sizing, sorting and filtering features are too mostly attached to the headers.
-It turns out they are very powerful unit for ruling the whole table.
-Such dependencies pop in especially whenever you need to split the table into React components.
+Apart from column sizing, sorting and filtering are mostly attached to the headers too.
+It turns out headers are very powerful unit for ruling the whole table.
+Such a connection pops in useful whenever you need to split the table into more React components.

-Look into this Table component interface (without getting into details):
+Given this Table component interface (ignore details):

 ```jsx
   <Table sortable headers={["Country", "Population"]} data={data}>